Perception’s Complex Layers

 We haven’t really “touched” this information yet.
 This is just the start of when you think you “see” something.

 Without training, we don’t simply let information persist as raw perception.
 We pile on more calculations and structures by using our imagination to construct more information.
-From logic and language, as well as math, we shape that source material further, often losing which parts were “real” in the process.
+Language and its advanced forms of logic and math are how we shape that source material further.
+However, we often lose which parts were “real” in the process.

 Naturally, these calculations come with even more bias.
 We’ll consider various types of power and how to use them to accomplish our purposes.